PredixDev/PredixSDKForXamarin/README.md

 # XamarinDemos

-Sample Xamarin demos using the DotNetSDK.
+Sample Xamarin using the .NET SDK.
 Download this repo to find several example projects demonstrating different aspects of functionality.

 ### Steps To Run